atharva-bhagwat/atharva-bhagwat.github.io/_posts/articles/2025-05-21-sqlnoir-case-2.md

 ---
 <!-- markdownlint-disable MD032 MD033 -->

 In the neon glow of 1980s Los Angeles, the West Hollywood Records store was rocked by a daring theft.
 A prized vinyl record, worth over $10,000, vanished during a busy evening, leaving the store owner desperate for answers.
 Vaguely recalling the details, you know the incident occurred on July 15, 1983, at this famous store.
-Your task is to track down the thief and bring them to justice.

 Reading the case description these are the **clues** we can pick up: